tmaklin/rcgpar/README.md

 supports both protocols.

 ## Usage
-Simply include the `rcgpar.hpp` header in your project.
-This header provides four functions:
+Link against `librcgomp` and/or `librcggpu` and include the `rcgpar.hpp` header in your project.
+This header provides four
+functions:
 - 'rcgpar::rcg\_optl\_omp' using OpenMP
 - 'rcgpar::rcg\_optl\_mpi' using MPI (+OpenMP, if enabled)
 - 'rcgpar::rcg\_optl\_torch' using LibTorch